/

 High demand and rapid technological advancements make nursing an exciting, well-paying career

 Nursing is more than a calling—it’s a respected industry filled with highly skilled professionals with extensive medical knowledge.
-It’s also part of a booming job market.
-Ontario alone needs 26,000 more registered nurses, just to keep on par with the rest of the country.
-The Financial Accountability Office of Ontario projects a need for 33,000 more nurses and personal support workers by 2028, and Canada’s Job Bank estimates there will be 155,400 new registered nursing and registered psychiatric nursing job openings between 2022 and 2031.
-Competitive starting salaries add to the appeal: RNs can earn $72,000 upon entering the field.
+It’s also part of a booming job market: Ontario alone needs at least 25,000 more registered nurses just to keep on pace with the rest of the country.
+Across Canada, an additional 28,000 registered nurses, 14,000 licensed practical nurses and 2,700 nurse practitioners are needed by 2031, according to Health Canada.
+Competitive starting salaries add to the appeal: registered nurses earn an average of $80,000, depending on their region of work.

 Both colleges and universities offer four-year bachelor’s degrees in nursing.
 Most have direct-entry programs for students right after high school; many also offer accelerated or advanced-standing programs for applicants with prior post-secondary education.
-Some schools, including the University of Toronto, only offer an accelerated two-year program.
 Biology, chemistry, English and advanced functions are among the core requirements for aspiring nursing undergrads, along with a minimum GPA of 3.0.
-Most applications also require supplementary materials; depending on the school, this might include a written and video-recorded response, or a completed Casper assessment, a situational judgment test that gauges non-academic strengths like empathy, emotional intelligence, communication, collaboration and cultural sensitivity.
+Most applications also require supplementary materials; depending on the school, this might include a written or video-recorded response or a completed Casper assessment, which is a situational judgment test that gauges non-academic strengths like empathy, emotional intelligence, communication, collaboration and cultural sensitivity.

 While many nurses spend their careers in hospitals, a nursing degree can be a pathway to opportunities beyond the front line, like public health or advocacy.
 Scholarly minded students can pursue a Ph.D. and become university professors or academic researchers.
-Others can level up their career—and help ease the pain of the national family doctor shortage—by getting a master’s degree to become a registered nurse practitioner, or NP.
-Nurse practitioners provide primary care, like diagnosing illnesses, treating broken limbs and prescribing medications in hospitals, clinics and other community settings, and can earn as much as $140,000 a year (or more).
+Others can help ease the pain of the national family doctor shortage by getting a master’s degree to become a registered nurse practitioner.
+Nurse practitioners provide primary care, like diagnosing illnesses, treating broken limbs and prescribing medications, and can earn as much as $120,000 a year (or more).

 When choosing a program, students should consider the type of nursing work they hope to engage in—for example, working in long-term care versus a career in pediatrics.
-Regardless of which specialty nurses gravitate to, first-year students are guaranteed a strong health and social sciences foundation while developing their clinical skills.
-They practise on computerized “manikins” that simulate real-life medical emergencies—such as giving birth and heart attacks—and work with standardized patients (or actors pretending to be patients).
+Regardless of which specialty nurses gravitate to, first-year students get a strong health and social sciences foundation while developing their clinical skills.
+They practice on computerized manikins that simulate real-life medical situations, such as childbirth and heart attacks, and work with low-risk patients (or actors pretending to be patients) throughout their studies.

-Students should also consider their prospective university’s number and type of placement opportunities.
-For example, McGill has 174 clinical sites throughout the province, including acute care hospitals, family medicine groups, and community palliative care residences, to name a few.
-McMaster, meanwhile, is affiliated with two hospital systems, each including several hospitals (including one right on campus) and numerous community health-care facilities in Waterloo and surrounding areas.
-Students spend a set number of hours per week in various clinic settings at local hospitals and in the community, honing their skills.
+Students should also consider the number and type of placement opportunities available at their prospective university.
+For example, McGill has several clinical sites throughout Quebec, including three major hospitals and community palliative care residences.
+McMaster, meanwhile, is affiliated with two hospital systems, each including several hospitals in Hamilton (with one right on campus) and numerous community health-care facilities in the surrounding region.
+Students spend a set number of hours per week in various clinic settings at local hospitals and in the community.
 In the latter stages of most nursing programs, they’re assigned a nurse preceptor who they shadow full-time for around four months.
-Some students complete their placements locally, while others return home or accept a placement abroad.
-They should factor in travel time and whether they have access to a car when looking at schools.
-At McMaster, placements are frequently in neighbouring towns and cities, and students are responsible for their own travel.
-At Queen’s, meanwhile, most are within walking distance of the campus or on a bus route.
+Some students complete their placements near their school; others who have gone away for school return to their hometowns.

 No matter which school they choose, aspiring nurses can look forward to a comprehensive and well-rounded learning experience that prepares them for real-world care.